Travel and Activities

 Itinerary: Raja Ampat North - 8 Days/7 Nights

-DAY 1 - Sorong / Batanta.We will collect you from the airport or your hotel around 7 am for an 8/9 am the departure from Sorong, then welcome you onboard La Galigo.
-After a refreshing welcome drink, and a short introduction to the facilities of our ship, the diving schedule, and the tour program, we set sail for our first day.
+DAY 1: Sorong / Waisai / East Dampier Strait.We will collect you from the airport or your hotel between 6-8am for a 9am departure from Sorong to Waisai via the ferry.
+Our friendly staff will accompany you on the 2-hour ferry ride to Waisai, where La Galigo will await you.
+After a refreshing welcome drink, and a short introduction to the facilities of our ship, the diving schedule, and the tour program, we set sail for our first day, which will include a refresher dive for all divers onboard.
+Check-out dive site: